Bad germination techniques are rife among cannabis growers, especially folks working indoors.

 Others we see from time to time are ‘propagation dome’ or ‘humidity dome’.

-Together, these set-ups make for really effective ways to kill cannabis seeds and seedlings.
+Unsterilized, these set-ups make for really effective ways to kill cannabis seeds and seedlings.
 They’re boutique residences for fungal and bacterial Damping Off pathogens.

 Where legal, if you’d prefer to germinate – not kill – your cannabis seed:

-4. Ensure the space is well-ventilated
+4. Ensure the space is very well-ventilated

 The standard Seed Compost formula for sowing any type of seed is John Innes Seed Compost.
 John Innes is not a brand but a range of composts developed at the John Innes Institute.